NEWS & EVENTS:

 My continuing challenge is to discover how to use all these elements to create artwork that is emotionally moving and speaks of a memorable time and place.”

-A native of Philadelphia, PA, Joy moved to New York City in 1976, equipped with a portfolio and a brand-new BFA from Tyler School of Art.
-She hasn’t looked back since.
+A native of Philadelphia, PA, Joy has lived in NYC since 1976.
 Her studio is located in a 100-year-old Brooklyn home that she shares with her husband Solomon, two cats and two gardens.

 Joy is a member-artist at 440 Gallery in Park Slope, Brooklyn and can often be found at the gallery on weekends.